rokath/trice/docs/TCOBSSpecification.md

 * Each encoded package ends with an additional sigil byte and has in the worst case 1 additional byte per 32 bytes, but usually the encoded data are smaller than the unencoded because of the compression.
 * 0 is used as delimiter byte.

+###  1.1. <a name='Comment'></a>Comment

+* Generally it is better do this task in two separate steps: compression and COBS encoding.
+This is true if size and time does not really matter.
+* The *Trice* messages are typically in the range of 16 bytes and only a run-length encoding (RLE) makes sense for real-time compression.
+* Separating RLE and COBS costs more time (2 processing loops) and does not allow to squeeze out the last byte.
+* With the TCOBS algorithm in only one processing loop a slightly smaller transfer packet is expected combined with more speed.
+* Use cases are immediate *Trice* mode and long time data recording in the field.
+* The user can choose the *Trice* encoding method during configuration.

 ##  2. <a name='COBSDataDisruption'></a>COBS Data Disruption

 * In case of data disruption, the receiver will wait for the next 0-delimiter byte.
 As a result it will get a packet start and end of 2 different packages A and B.